jeremy-w/ayadn/README.md

 - create links with Markdown in your text

-- skip posts from a client (like IFTTT, PourOver, etc)
+- skip posts from specific clients (like IFTTT, PourOver, etc)

 - and more! *([list of commands](https://github.com/ericdke/ayadn#list-of-commands))*